MickeJagekrans/jagekrans-web/README.md

 - A small e-commerce system
 - A booking application

-The systems will be built with different technologies and programming languages; they will also have some interoperability.
+The systems will be built with different technologies and programming languages.
+Some interoperability will be implemented as well.

 Techs/languages:
 - node.js/express.js